-During the third quarter of fiscal 2014, we entered into interest rate swaps designated as fair value hedges related to our \$900 million of 4.75% fixed interest rate senior notes due February 1, 2020 (the "2020 Notes").
-In effect, the interest rate swaps convert the fixed interest rate on our 2020 Notes to a floating interest rate based on LIBOR.
+During the third quarter of fiscal 2014, we entered into interest rate swaps designated as fair value hedges related to our \$900 million of 4.75% fixed interest rate senior notes due February 1, 2020.
+In effect, the interest rate swaps convert the fixed interest rate on these senior notes to a floating interest rate based on LIBOR.
 Under the terms of the swaps, we will pay monthly interest at the one-month LIBOR interest rate plus a fixed number of basis points on the \$900 million notional amount through February 1, 2020.
 In exchange, we will receive 4.75% fixed rate interest from the swap counterparties.
 See Note 12 for further details regarding our debt.

 The interest rate swaps are accounted for as fair value hedges and substantially offset the changes in fair value of the hedged portion of the underlying debt that are attributable to the changes in market risk.
-Therefore, the gains and losses related to changes in the fair value of the interest rate swaps are included in interest and other income (expense), net in our Condensed Consolidated Statement of Income.
-The fair value of the interest rate swaps is reflected as either an asset or liability on our Condensed Consolidated Balance Sheets.
+Therefore, the gains and losses related to changes in the fair value of the interest rate swaps are included in interest and other income (expense), net in our condensed consolidated statement of income.
+The fair value of the interest rate swaps is reflected as either an asset or liability on our condensed consolidated balance sheets.